thewinger/ashen.nvim/README.md

 vim.cmd("colorscheme ashen")
 ```

 The following default settings are provided.
-Any settings not self-explanatory will be expanded on below.
-Any provided settings will be merged with the defaults.
+User provided settings will be merged with the defaults.
+For settings that are not self-explanatory, please see below.

 ```Lua
 {